Luna, Cluj

-Luna (Aranyoslóna; Lone) is a commune in Cluj County, Transylvania, Romania.
-It is composed of three villages: Gligorești (formerly Sămărtinu Sărat; Sószentmárton), Luna (Aranyoslóna), and Luncani (Aranyosgerend).
+Luna is a commune in Cluj County, Transylvania, Romania.
+It is composed of three villages: Gligorești (formerly Sămărtinu Sărat; Sószentmárton), Luna (Aranyoslóna; Lone), and Luncani (Aranyosgerend, Neusatz).

 Demographics

 According to a census taken in 2002, the commune had a population of 4,450, of which 86.17% were ethnic Romanians, 10.24% ethnic Hungarians, and 3.48% ethnic Roma.
 Luna and Gligorești had a Romanian majority, while previously Grindeni (Aranyosgerend or Gerend), had a population of 1,454, of which Hungarians represented the majority.
 At the 2021 census, Luna had a population of 4,750; of those, 86.42% were Romanians and 6.21% Hungarians.